Skip to Content

 They are often used in consumer products such as CD and DVD players, barcode scanners, and laser printers.
 They can also be used for industrial applications such as laser marking, engraving, cutting, and welding, among others.

-What materials can the xTool M1 cut?
+What materials can it cut?

 The M1 laser cuts wood, paper, foam, opaque acrylic, fabric, felt, leather, rubber, and stone.
 As for blade cutting, the M1 can cut vinyl, leather, and felt.
 This is a similar capability to another cutting machine I own and love, so it is not the primary reason for my interest in the xTool machines.

 I really wanted the cutting and engraving capability for thicker woods and other nifty materials that my other cutting machine can’t handle.
+And this is perfect for that!

 xTool does not recommend working with clear acrylic and food.
 They say on their website that you can work with food if you haven’t worked with anything else.
 But if it’s not the first time using your machine, you’ll likely soil the food with dust.
+Also according to xTool, the M1 doesn’t cut through metal, but it does engrave some metals (see examples in this article).

 What is the maximum thickness the M1 can cut?

 The xTool M1 10W can cut 10-mm wood or 3-mm acrylic in one pass (that’s not clear acrylic—only a colored or opaque acrylic).
 A diode laser of 20W is the most powerful type of diode and can cut acrylic up to 8mm in one pass.
-Read more about cutting acrylic here.

 Diode lasers in general can cut 3-10mm basswood in one pass depending on the optical output and power, so make sure you pay attention to what machine you have (mine is the M1 10W).